-- We advise against all travel to Yemen due to the very high threat of kidnapping and terrorist attack.
+- We advise against all travel to Yemen due to the very high threat of kidnapping, terrorist attack, and ongoing political unrest, including large scale protests in Sana'a.
 The security situation in Yemen is currently highly volatile.

 - There is a very high threat of kidnapping of foreigners, including Australians, throughout Yemen, including in the capital Sana’a.
 Foreigners have been kidnapped in Sana’a and Ta’iz in recent years.
 In the past, hostages have been killed.
 There has been an increase in attacks and kidnapping attempts on foreign nationals in Sana’a since April 2014.
 This has resulted in the death of a foreigner.